Can I charge an electric car using solar panels?

-You’ve heard of walking on sunshine, but did you know that it’s possible to drive on sunshine?
-OK, not literally – that would be difficult, not to mention dangerous – but sunshine, or more specifically solar energy, can be used to charge an electric car.
+You’ve sung along to of Walking On Sunshine, but did you know that it’s possible to drive on sunshine?
+OK, not literally – that would be a little hot and dangerous – but sunshine, or more specifically solar energy, can be used to charge an electric car.

-If you’ve got a set of solar photovoltaic (PV) panels on your roof, you’ll know that it’s possible to harvest the sun’s rays to power your household appliances.
-It’s cheaper and greener than having to rely solely on your domestic electricity supply and you can even generate some income by exporting excess energy back to the grid.
+If you’ve got a set of solar photovoltaic (PV) panels on your house roof, you’ll know that it’s possible to harvest the sun’s rays to power your appliances.
+It’s cheaper and greener than having to rely solely on the domestic electricity supply.
+And you could even generate some income by exporting excess energy back to the grid.

 Alternatively, you could use this extra energy to charge an electric car.
 Once you’ve paid for the installation of the solar panels, you’re essentially getting the electricity for free.
 As a bonus, it’s from a renewable source, which helps to improve your car’s carbon footprint.